Skip to main content

 2D is a system-generated figure which reflects the sum of 2A and 2B less the figure in 2C.
 You cannot manually enter data into 2D.

 3 is where you record the number of requests finalised during the quarter according to the type of decision made.
-These figures are added by the system and shown in 2C.
+The numbers you record at 3 will automatically populate the field at 2C (as noted above).

 For the purpose of 3, when a decision has been made to grant access in full or in part and the applicant has been notified of the decision in writing, the request is regarded as finalised even if the relevant documents have not yet been sent to the applicant.

-All requests where decisions were made granting access in whole or part should be recorded whether or not:
+All requests where decisions were made granting access in whole or part should be recorded regardless of whether:

 • access to documents has been deferred under s 21 of the FOI Act